-- Implement a routine cleaning and maintenance program for all impervious areas of the facility where particulate matter, dust or debris may accumulate to minimize the discharge of pollutants in stormwater.
+- 1. Implement a routine cleaning and maintenance program for all impervious areas of the facility where particulate matter, dust or debris may accumulate to minimize the discharge of pollutants in stormwater.
 The cleaning and maintenance program must encompass, as appropriate, areas where material loading and unloading, storage, handling and processing occur. - 2.
-Store materials in appropriate containers. - 3.
-Minimize the potential for waste, garbage, and floatable debris to be discharged by keeping exposed areas free of such materials, or by intercepting them before they are discharged. - 4.
+Store materials in appropriate containers.

+- 3. Minimize the potential for waste, garbage and floatable debris to be discharged by keeping exposed areas free of such materials, or by intercepting them before they are discharged. - 4.
 Eliminate floor drain connections to storm sewers. - 5.
 Use drip pans, drain boards, and drying racks to direct drips back into a fluid holding tank for reuse.
 Drain fluids from all equipment and parts prior to disposal.
 Promptly transfer used fluids to the proper container; do not leave full drip pans or other open containers around the shop.
 Empty and clean drip pans and containers. - 6.
-Label and track the recycling of waste material (e.g., waste oil, spent solvents, batteries). - 7.
-Prohibit the practice of hosing down an area where the practice would result in the discharge of pollutants to a municipal or other storm water collection system that conveys pollutants off-site without proper treatment. - 8.
-Maintain the accessibility of all outfall locations for the purposes of inspections and sampling.
+Label and track the recycling of waste material (e.g., used oil, spent solvents, batteries). - 7.
+Prohibit the practice of hosing down an area where the practice would result in the discharge of pollutants to a municipal or other storm water collection system that conveys pollutants off-site without proper treatment.